Scalea: History

 During the Angevin-Aragonese Period, Scalea's population grew to over 5,000 inhabitants.
 However, this trend was eventually reversed by the Crusades and the bubonic plague, and the city's population was cut in half as Scaleans fled the city en masse for smaller towns in the countryside.

-In the 17th century, Scaleans participated in a Calabria-wide revolt against feudalism.
+In the 1600s, Scaleans participated in a Calabria-wide revolt against feudalism.

-The 18th century was one of Scalea's most difficult, as a series of earthquakes caused significant damage to the city, and led to outbreaks of poverty, disease, and famine.
-A portion of the city seceded to form another town now known as Santa Domenica Talao, and by the 19th century, only a fraction of Scalea remained.
+In the 1700s a series of earthquakes caused significant damage to the city, and led to outbreaks of poverty, disease, and famine.
+A portion of the city seceded to form another town now known as Santa Domenica Talao, and by the 1800s, only a fraction of Scalea remained.

 This remaining fraction, San Nicola (today the independent town of San Nicola Arcella) was pivotal to Scalea's recovery.
 Neapolitan geographer Lorenzo Giustiniani observed that the port of San Nicola was a major trade and production center for the Kingdom of Naples, with Scalea benefitting from its positioning between San Nicola and the Lao River.
 Traders from all over Italy and even places as far as England converged on the port for abundant local goods such as wheat, figs, grapes, beans, onions, wine, and the fur and meat of rabbits, foxes, and wolves.

 Scalea was bombed by Allied forces during World War II.
 The homes comprising Scalea's historic center were gradually abandoned, with many former inhabitants moving to new developments constructed just south of Scalea throughout the 1960s.

 This sprawl continued until the 1990s, when Scalea undertook a renovation plan that included building a municipal airport, a swimming pool, and a modern port near Torre Talao.
 However, the airport is underutilized, the pool was destroyed by strong winds within a year of its construction, and the port was never completed.

 Such corruption led to Scalea coming under the scrutiny of the Plinius anti-mafia operation in 2013.
 38 people including the mayor of Scalea, five city councillors, and several municipal employees were arrested and charged with maintaining political ties to the 'Ndrangheta crime family.
 Several more councillors resigned as a result, and the city was placed under a provisional commissioner appointed by the central government in order to continue to be able to function.